marcotroisi/blog/content/post/intro-serverless.md

 <a name="do-we-need-it"></a>
 ## Do we need it?

-I believe that looking at Serverless as a "PaaS on steroids", while undoubtedly an over-simplification, can be helpful.
+I believe that looking at Serverless as a "PaaS on steroids".
+While undoubtedly an over-simplification, this definition can be helpful.
 Not only it helps us understand Serverless better, it also gives us some direction as to when and whether we need to consider Serverless for our software.

 In most cases, if you had good reasons for not using a PaaS platform, then those same reasons probably still apply for Serverless.

 If you're a happy PaaS user, then Serverless may be an option to consider, but it won't always work.
-Similarly, if you're doing microservices, Serveless is again something you can keep an open mind about.
+Similarly, if you're doing microservices, Serverless is again something you can keep an open mind about.

 So, while Serverless and traditional PaaS are not exactly the same thing, they can be seen as solving similar problems though they have different use cases.